Yejashi/obsidianNotes/Research/LLVM/Passes/Pass Instrumentation/Writing Pass Instrumentations.md

 This will register the `beforePass` and `afterPass` function in the same class as the callbacks invoked before and after each Pass, respectively.

 Though function prototypes of these two callback have same argument types, the return types are different:
+- The first argument represents the textual `Pass Id`.
 -